 Why would my grant recommendation be denied?

 Grant recommendations are sometimes denied.
 Most often it's about the legalities surrounding granting itself, such as impermissible benefits.
 For example, if a grant allows someone to receive special goods or services, such as tickets to an event, or a grant fulfills a donor's legally binding pledge or other obligation, we cannot approve that grant recommendation.
-Additionally, if Vanguard Charitable becomes aware that an organization is under investigation by regulatory authorities for activities that may call into question its ability to carry out its charitable purpose, Vanguard Charitable may deny the grant.
+Additionally, if Vanguard Charitable becomes aware that a nonprofit organization has been charged by regulatory authorities for criminal activities that call into question its ability to carry out its charitable purpose, Vanguard Charitable may deny the grant.